 ChemRxiv is an open access preprint archive for chemistry.
-ChemRxiv is jointly operated by the American Chemical Society (ACS), the German Chemical Society (GDCh), the Royal Society of Chemistry, the Chinese Chemical Society (CCS) and the Chemical Society of Japan (CSJ).
-To ChemRxiv
+ChemRxiv is operated jointly by the American Chemical Society (ACS), the German Chemical Society (GDCh), the Royal Society of Chemistry, the Chinese Chemical Society (CCS), and the Chemical Society of Japan (CSJ).

-The GDCh newsletter informs you every 14 days about the latest from the chemical science world.
+The GDCh newsletter informs you fortnightly about the latest from the world of chemical science.

 Further information and the current newsletter can be found here.

 Here you will find publications on topics that concern the GDCh, such as climate change, sustainable chemistry or Corona/COVID-19.

-With the GDCh-Fact Sheets, the GDCh would like to bring together expert knowledge from top researchers in the relevant subject areas and make it available to the scientific community as well as the general public on various channels.
-To this end, the ChemFacts for Future group was founded in March 2020.
-In addition to the President of the GDCh, the founding staff initially includes chairmen of various specialist groups and working groups of the GDCh who, in the next step, name experts who will complement the team of those responsible.
+With the GDCh fact sheets, the GDCh would like to bring together the expert knowledge of top researchers in the relevant subject areas and make it available to the scientific community and the general public on various channels.
+For this purpose, the ChemFacts for Future group was founded in March 2020.
+In addition to the President of the GDCh, the founding staff initially includes chairpersons of various Divisions and working groups of the GDCh, who in the next step will nominate experts who will complement the team of those responsible.
 The first fact sheet was published in April 2020.
-Go to www.gdch.de/factsheet.

 Here you will find our brochures, which are aimed at the interested public.
 The GDCh presents current topics in chemistry in easy-to-understand brochures, occasionally together with other scientific societies.
 Our scientific publications are also summarized here.
-These are, for example, so-called white papers in which the results of international symposiums or other scientific events are summarized.
-To our brochures and scientific publications
+These are, for example, so-called white papers, in which the results of international symposiums or other scientific events are summarized.

 With this portal of the German Chemical Society we would like to bring you closer to the diversity - the fascination - of chemistry.
 On the one hand, we want to provide you with information on various topics and, on the other hand, show that chemistry can be fun.
 The Fascination of Chemistry was released in spring 2019.